 How to Care for Your Pet after the Procedure

-When picking up your pet from our animal clinic, you should already have a set-up area for recovery back at home.
+When picking up your pet from our animal clinic, you should already have a set-up area for recovery at home.
 The space should be comfortable and unbothered by other pets or kids.

-During aftercare, keep a close watch on your pet’s progress and talk to our veterinarians if you get any reason for concern.
+During aftercare, keep a close watch on your pet’s progress and talk to our veterinarians if you have any reason for concern.
 After 7-14 days, you may need to bring back your pet to get the stitches removed.

 Benefits of Spay and Neuter Procedures